Paleta de Batata y Coco (Sweet Potato and Coconut Popsicles) is the perfect summer treat, easy to make, refreshing and nutritious.

 In my head, Paleta de Batata y Coco (Coconut and Sweet Potato Pops) and summer are indelibly connected.

 When I was a kid I spent many a summer in the Santo Domingo neighborhood of San Carlos, where one of my aunts lived.
-Back then it was the kind of old-fashioned middle class neighborhood you see in movies depicting the Spanish Caribbean.
-It was a quiet place of tranquil streets that lent itself to childhood exploration.
+Back then it was the kind of old-fashioned middle-class neighborhood you see in movies depicting the Spanish Caribbean.
+It was a quiet place of tranquil streets and alleys, and colorful old houses that lent itself to childhood exploration.

-Besides the memories of Hurricane David pounding Santo Domingo into a pulp, the other clear memory I have of those days was walking every afternoon to buy helados de potecitos (homemade ice cream in baby food jars) at a neighbor's house.
+Besides the sad memories of Hurricane David pounding Santo Domingo into a pulp, the other clear memory I have of those days in San Carlos was walking every afternoon to buy helados de potecitos (homemade ice cream in baby food jars) at a neighbor's house.

-- 2 cups of milk (whole or skim)
+- 2 cups of milk, (full fat or evaporated)

 - 1 cup of coconut milk

 - ¾ cup of sugar, (may not be used all)

 Boil batata: Cut the sweet potatoes into small pieces.
 Boil int salted salt until it's fork-tender.
 Remove from the water, discard water and let the batata cool to room temperature.
 Once cool mash a bit (only necessary if you don't have a strong blender).

 Blend: Mix sweet potatoes, milk, coconut milk, vanilla, and sugar.
 Blend to a liquid state.
 Taste and add more sugar to taste if you find it necessary (I did not).

 Freeze and serve: Pour into the popsicle molds (Amazon affiliate links) or plastic cups, cover and place the stick.
 Freeze solid.
 Serve once frozen.